ZaneBartlett1/personalWebsite/src/content/blog/digitalLiving.md

 * Anxiety
 * General curiosity

-Then, I like to think that I am good at being reasonable at addressing most of these things in a way that balances thoroughness with reasonability.
+Then, I like to think that I am good at being reasonable at addressing most of these things in a way that balances thoroughness with what's realistic for most people.
 I want to do this for the following reasons
 * I like to help people, and sharing my experiences, compared to some other things, is a lower effort and relaxing activity
 * I want to support FOSS where possible, and most of how I live my life digitally uses FOSS, so this is a very good guide at adopting those technologies
 * At a large scale I benefit, the more people that are comfortable with technologies like a password manager, the more we can assume sane functions on the internet.
 This is something that a lot of people may not think about, but anyone who has worked in IT knows what I’m talking about.